Version upgrades can be arranged by contacting Instaclustr Support.

 Please note our support policy around upgrades:

-Instaclustr ensures our clusters are running a recent, stable version of the core technology (Cassandra, Spark, Kafka, etc) and underlying operating system, with the latest version of our monitoring software.
+Instaclustr ensures our clusters are running a recent, stable version of the core technology (Cassandra, Kafka, etc) and underlying operating system, with the latest version of our monitoring software.
 We will advise of any upgrade of the version prior to changing the existing configuration.
 Customers may request that Instaclustr defer an upgrade by up to three months of the proposed date.

 Do we need to update the client drivers?